Bima42/portfolio/public/docstral/content-en.md

 ## Opportunity

 Imagine you need to quickly test interactions with Mistral models or explore their documentation interactively.
-Before DocStral, you would have juggled between multiple documentation tabs, Jupyter notebooks, and manual API calls.
+Before DocStral, you would have juggled between multiple documentation tabs.
 With DocStral, you simply converse with the assistant who understands the context of Mistral documentation and provides you with sourced answers along with the ability to reproduce each interaction via code snippets.

 ## Features